 The Training Programme provides a comprehensive overview of non-proliferation and disarmament efforts regarding WMD.
-Experienced and internationally renowned experts and diplomats in the fields of international law, security, and related disciplines give lectures, interactive seminars, and simulation exercises.
+Lectures, interactive seminars and simulation exercises are guided by internationally renowned experts and diplomats in the fields of international law, security, and related disciplines.

 What will you gain?

 - Hands-on knowledge of the diplomatic, legal, and technical aspects of disarmament and non-proliferation.

 - Insight into the work of key professionals in the area of WMD, seasoned with their personal experiences.